 System Attributes Definition Nodeld (system use only) System (node) identification specified in: /etc/llttab.
 Type and dimension: integer-scalar Default: Not applicable OnGrpCnt (system use only) Number of groups that are online, or about to go online, on a system.
-Type and dimension: integer-scalar Default: Not applicable PhysicalServer (system use only) Indicates the name of the physical system on which the VM is running when VCS is deployed on a VM.
-Type and dimension: string-scalar Default: Not applicable ReservedCapacity (system use only) Indicates the reserved capacity on the systems for service groups which are coming online and with FailOverPolicy is set to BiggestAvailable.
+Type and dimension: integer-scalar Default: Not applicable ReservedCapacity (system use only) Indicates the reserved capacity on the systems for service groups which are coming online and with FailOverPolicy is set to BiggestAvailable.
 It has all of the keys specified in HostMeters, such as CPU, Mem, and Swap.
-The values for keys are set in corresponding units as specified in the Cluster attribute MeterUnit.
-Type and dimension: float-associationDefault: Not applicable When the service group completes online transition and after the next forecast cycle, ReservedCapacity is updated.
+The values fo keys are set in corresponding units as specified in the Cluster attribute MeterUnit.
+Type and dimension: float-association Default: Not applicable When the service group completes online transition and after the next forecast cycle, ReservedCapacity is updated.
 You cannot configure this attribute in main.cf.
+ServerAvailableCapacity (system use only) The HostMonitor agent meters the free CPU and memory of the physical server which are available to other virtual machines and populate this attribute.
+The keys can be a subset of the keys in the ServerCapacity attribute.
+CPU is measured in number of VCPUs and memory is measured in MB or GB.
+Type and dimension: float-association Default: Not applicable Note: You cannot configure this attribute in the main.cf file Metering populates this attribute value.